-• If the dock is navigable at the maximum display scale of the ENC data, it must be encoded using the features Depth Area, Dredged Area or Unsurveyed Area (see clause X.X), and the geo features making up the dock limits must be encoded using appropriate features such as Coastline, Shoreline Construction up the dock limits must be encoded using appropriate reatures such as Coastine, one can be encoded as Dock Area.
-If it is required to encode the name of the dock, it Deleted: August 2016

-S-101 Annex A March 2017 Version 0.0.2 must be done using the feature Sea Area/Named Water Area.
+• If the dock is navigable at the maximum display scale of the ENC data, it must be encoded using the features Depth Area, Dredged Area or Unsurveyed Area (see clause X.X), and the geo features making up the dock limits must be encoded using appropriate features such as Coastline, Shoreline Construction or Gate.
+The dock must not be encoded as Dock Area.
+If it is required to encode the name of the dock, it must be done using the feature Sea Area/Named Water Area.